0xb0rn3/kygox/README.md

 ### System Requirements

 KYGOX has been extensively tested and optimized for Arch Linux and Arch-based distributions.
-The installer includes automatic detection for Debian-based systems and will redirect users to the appropriate KRILIN installer for those environments.
+The installer requires root privileges, internet connectivity, and adequate storage space for selected tool categories.

-**Prerequisites**: Root privileges, internet connectivity, bash shell, and adequate storage space for selected tool categories.
+**Prerequisites**: Root privileges, internet connectivity, bash shell, and sufficient storage space (varies by installation type: 2GB minimum for targeted installations, 20GB+ for complete arsenal).

 ### Installation Methods